BILL MOYERS: This week on Moyers & Company… Once upon a time in America.

 So, the ideal of equality Jefferson proclaimed, he also betrayed.
 He got it right when he wrote about “Life, Liberty and the pursuit of Happiness.”
 As the core of our human aspirations.
 But he lived it wrong, denying to others the rights he claimed for himself.
 And that's how Jefferson came to embody the oldest and longest war of all -- the war between the self and the truth, between what we know and how we live.

-So enjoy the fireworks and flags, the barbecues and bargain sales.
-But hold this thought as well -- that behind this Fourth of July holiday are human beings who were as flawed and conflicted as they were inspired.
+Behind the eloquent words of the Declaration were human beings as flawed and conflicted as they were inspired.
 If they were to look upon us today they most likely would think as they did then, how much remains to be done.

 With those contradictions of American history in mind, this seemed a good time to talk with Khalil Gibran Muhammad.
 He’s made them his life’s work.
 Muhammad grew up on Chicago’s South Side, a member of the first generation of African Americans born after the victories of the civil rights movement.
 He’s the author of this award-winning book, The Condemnation of Blackness, which brings the past to bear on race, crime and the making of urban America, and connects today’s headlines to their deep roots.
 He was teaching history at Indiana University when the New York Public Library asked him to head the Schomburg Center for Research in Black Culture.

-KHALIL GIBRAN MUHAMMAD: I decided right after college that there was nothing more important to me than learning about African-American history and culture, really being able to learn firsthand the experiences and contributions that African-Americans have made to this country and to the world.
+KHALIL GIBRAN MUHAMMAD: I desided right after college that there was nothing more important to me than learning about African American history and culture.
+Really being able to learn firsthand the experiences and contributions that African Americans have made to this country and to the world.

 KHALIL GIBRAN MUHAMMAD: Thank you very much, Bill, for having me.